99-chetna/TB-Detection/README.md

  Alcohol use has been identified as a risk factor for TB recurrence and mortality in TB patients.
 People who consume alcohol have a greater risk of relapse and mortality from TB than those who do not consume alcohol.

+This repository is showing how many alcohal addicted people are suffering from this problem in every state of India.